ruzickap/ansible-my_workstation/README.md

 * System Preferences from the Apple menu -> System Preferences -> Sharing -> Remote Login (checkbox)

-You can also use command line way:
+You can also do it the command line way:

 ```bash
 sudo systemsetup -setremotelogin on
 ```

-Use [Ansible](https://www.ansible.com/) to install the software:
+Use [Ansible](https://www.ansible.com/) to install+configure the software:

 ```bash
 ./run_ansible_macos_workstation-local.sh